 Consulting room specific risks - The consulting room is sited within a listed building which has a narrower than standard doorway.
 The consulting area is compact, and maintaining consistent 2 metre separation is not possible.
 Ventilation of the room is limited to leaving the door open - where possible - but this does not lead to any through air currents dispersing any breathing droplets away from either client or therapist.

-Risks mitigated - transmission of virus by hand contact by the client into the consulting room on the way in, transmision from the consulting room to the client's car.
+Risks mitigated - transmission of virus by hand contact by the client into the consulting room on the way in, transmission from the consulting room to the client's car.

 Cleansing and sanitising with alcohol sanitiser of all identified points for virus transmission by contact - before and after each client visit.

 First Appointments will take place on-line.
-Because these sessions are, typically, longer the exposure of both therapist and client to an enhanced viral load - should either be infected with Covid-19 - and because a great deal of the session is spent going through paperwork, signing forms and passing paper based material between client and therapist and in gleaning client specific verbal construct information in conversation and exploring and analysing their issue in some detail, there are enhanced risks of transmission in this particular session which outweigh any benefit to either client or therapist.
+Because these sessions are, typically, longer the exposure of both therapist and client to an enhanced viral load - should either be infected with Covid-19 - and because a great deal of the session is spent going through paperwork, signing forms, passing paper based material between client and therapist, gleaning client specific verbal construct information in conversation and exploring and analysing their issue in some detail, there are enhanced risks of transmission in this particular session which outweigh any benefit to either client or therapist.

 Teenagers - All sessions will be organised as per adult sessions - the risks can be adequately communicated to this group - so are not enhanced.
 On-line sessions will be used where parental presence is required or requested by the teenager.